kyiv-districts-guide

 Kyiv Right Bank Districts

-Holosiivskyi is located in the southern part of Kyiv and is known for its green spaces, including the Holosiivskyi National Nature Park.
 Obolonskyi is located on the northwestern bank of the Dnipro River and is a rapidly developing residential area, with many new high-rise apartment buildings and shopping centers.

-Pecherskyi is located in the central part of Kyiv and is home to many important government institutions, as well as the famous Maidan Nezalezhnosti (Independence Square) and Khreshchatyk Street.
+Pecherskyi is located in the central part of Kyiv and is home to many important government institutions, 5-star hotels, as well as the famous Maidan Nezalezhnosti (Independence Square) and Khreshchatyk Street.
 This district, with its blend of historical relevance and modern vibrancy, also presents a delightful Kyiv culinary scene.

 Places of Interest on the Right Bank of Kyiv